Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- Memphis and its opponents have combined to go over 55 points in all five games this season.
+- Memphis has combined with its opponents to put up more than 55 points in all five games this season.

-- Navy's games have gone over 55 points in three of five chances this season.
+- Navy and its opponents have combined to score more than 55 points in three of five games this season.

-- Thursday's over/under is 1.4 points higher than the combined 53.6 PPG average of the two teams.

-- The 64.9 points per game these two squads have surrendered to opponents this season are 9.9 more than the 55 total in this contest.
+- The two teams combine to score 53.6 points per game, 1.4 less than the total in this contest.

+- These two squads surrender a combined 64.9 points per game, 9.9 more than this contest's over/under.

-- The average total in Tigers games this season is 62.8, 7.8 points more than Thursday's over/under of 55.
+- Tigers games this season feature an average total of 62.8 points, a number 7.8 points higher than Thursday's over/under.

-- The 55 over/under in this game is 6.8 points higher than the 48.2 average total in Midshipmen games this season.
+- The 48.2 PPG average total in Midshipmen games this season is 6.8 points fewer than this game's over/under.

 Memphis Stats and Trends

-- Memphis has one win against the spread in six games this year.
+- So far this year Memphis has one win against the spread.

-- The Tigers have yet to cover the spread this season when favored by 10.5 points or more.
+- The Tigers have been favored by 10.5 points or more one time this season and have not covered the spread in any of them.

-- Memphis' games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

 - The Tigers have turned the ball over 10 times this season, three more turnovers than the Midshipmen have forced (7).